microsoft/d365cc-fde/README.md

 ---

-This repository includes documentation, practical guidances, and customer-ready presentations.
-Production-ready solutions are maintained in separate repositories created by our team, and this repository provides links to that code.
-You can also visit the page [Dynamics 365 Contact Center FDE](https://github.com/orgs/microsoft/teams/dynamics-365-contact-center-fde/repositories)  to explore the repositories created by the team.

-## Links on FDE projects repositories

-- Country Code Helper (coming soon)
-- AI Assisted Disposition Code (coming soon)
-- Templates for the Real Time Agetns (coming soon)

 ## Contributing

 We welcome contributions from the community!
 Whether you're fixing bugs, adding features, or improving documentation, your help makes these tools better for everyone.